jelle-dev007/arcanum-builder_v2.1/README.md

 oh and the "SCRY" was once a "focus-mode" but kind of got useless but i kept it there in case i'd have need of it. maybe i'll use it in a future update

+oh if windows flags it as a virus, you can ignore that. i'm not a publisher and won't pay $80 a year for a license or whatever it is. you're free to ask a coding friend for their opinion and they'll probably tell you if it's that awfully coded, even if it had a virus, it would probably not know what to infect or do.

 hope you enjoy it!

 -jelle